-We received a warning letter from the FDA on January 28, 2013 concerning the facility located at 600 Cruiser Lane, Belgrade, Montana (Site 600).
-The warning letter addressed issues regarding aspects of Bacterin's quality system with a focus on OsteoSelect DBM Putty which is both a tissue and a device.
-We responded to the warning letter on February 2, 2013, and provided periodic response updates on March 20, 2013, April 15, 2013 and May 20, 2013.
+We received two warning letters from the FDA dated January 28, 2013 following inspections in July 2012 of two of our facilities, one concerning the facility located at 600 Cruiser Lane, Belgrade, Montana ("Site 600") and one concerning the facility located at 664 Cruise Lane, Belgrade, Montana ("Site 664").
+The Site 664 warning letter has been formally closed out by the FDA, while the Site 600 warning letter remains open.
+The Site 600 warning letter addressed issues regarding aspects of Bacterin's quality system with a focus on OsteoSelect DBM Putty which is both a tissue and a device, and which is marketed pursuant to a section 510(k) clearance.
+We responded to this warning letter on February 2, 2013, and provided periodic response updates on March 20, 2013, April 15, 2013 and May 20, 2013.
 We developed and implemented a corrective action strategy that we believe addressed all of the FDA's concerns.
 While we have implemented a corrective action strategy that we believe addresses all of the FDA's concerns, there is a chance that the FDA will not agree with our proposed corrective actions.
 If the FDA does not agree with our proposed actions, they could issue another warning letter, request that we take additional actions, or take additional enforcement actions.
 The FDA conducted a re-inspection of Site 600 from July 8, 2013 to July 12, 2013, which evaluated the completion of the corrective actions and resulted in the issuance of an unrelated FDA-Form 483 on July 12, 2013.
 We responded to the FDA-Form 483 on August 1, 2013, and provided periodic response updates on August 13, 2013, September 26, 2013, October 31, 2013 and December 4, 2013.
 On October 29, 2013, we received an Establishment Inspection Report (EIR) for this re-inspection.
 At this time, we do not know whether or when the FDA will conduct an additional follow up inspection.
-In addition, from July 22, 2013 to August 22, 2013, the FDA conducted a tissue-focused inspection of Site 600 which resulted in an FDA-Form 483 on August 22, 2013.
-At this time, we do not know whether this inspection will lead to an enforcement action or when the FDA will close out this inspection.
+In addition, from July 22, 2013 to August 2, 2013, the FDA conducted a tissue-focused inspection of Site 600 which resulted in an FDA-Form 483.
+We responded to the FDA-Form 483 on